Jackie Gleason was the most famous television actor of his time and he was so hilarious that reruns of his shows and movies are still popular today.

 At age 20, Jackie wed a vaudeville dancer, Genevieve Halford, but they had a very stormy marriage because he refused to come home after his night club jobs.
-He must have come home at least twice because they had two daughters.
+He must have come home at least twice during that marriage because they had two daughters.
 They separated in 1941, but got back together in 1948, and separated again in 1951.
 In 1954, while he was still married , he broke his leg.
 His wife came to visit him in the hospital and found Marilyn Taylor, a dancer on his television show, in his room.
 Everyone in the entire hospital got to hear them fight, after which she filed for divorce.
-It took 16 years for the divorce to become final.
+It took 16 more years for the divorce to become final.

 In 1970, ten days after his divorce from his first wife, Gleason married Beverly McKittrick a secretary whom he had met two years earlier.
 Four years later, while he was still married to Beverly, he went back to seeing Marilyn Taylor, who was now a widow with a young son.
 He filed for divorce from his second wife, married Taylor and stayed with her for the rest of his life.

 His lifestyle was so self-destructive that it is amazing that he lived to be as old as 71.
 He was morbidly obese, often weighing in at close to 300 pounds.
 He was famous for being able to drink every other actor under the table, and smoked more than four packs of Marlboro cigarettes a day.
 His favorite food was red meat, he loved rich desserts and hated vegetables.
-He did not exercise, even after he moved to Miami where his home had an exercise room that was larger and better-equipped than many commercial gyms.
+He did not exercise, even after he moved to Miami where his home had an exercise room that was larger and better-equipped than most commercial gyms.

 In 1978, At age 62, he had chest pains while playing the lead role in the play "Sly Fox" and was treated and released from the hospital.
 The following week his pain was so bad that he could not perform and had to have triple-bypass surgery.

 In 1986, at age 70, while he was acting in his last film, "Nothing in Common", he was diagnosed with colon cancer that had spread to his liver.
 He was also diagnosed with diabetes, from which he had probably suffered for many years.
 If that wasn't enough, he was afflicted with very painful clotted hemorrhoids.
-During the filming, he told his daughter: "I won’t be around much longer.”
+During the filming, he told his daughter, "I won’t be around much longer.”
 In 1987, he died at his beautiful Miami mansion.
 On the base of the statue at his grave are the words “And Away We Go.”

 At any age, you can reduce your risk for these diseases by changing your lifestyle.
 Cancer survivors have been shown to live longer when they adopt a healthful lifestyle, and many heart attack patients and diabetics can reverse much of the damage they have caused when they eat healthfully and get plenty of exercise.